royder/simple_cms/README.md

 # Simple CMS
 A simple rails app for learning and referencing.
-This README is notes made as I went through the process.
+This README consists of notes made as I went through the process to use as a rails reference for later.

 ## Setup
 * Ruby 2.1.6